rajikudusadewale/Logostic_Regression-Machine-Learning-/README.md

   - Customer Account Information: Includes tenure, contract type, payment method, billing status, and charges.
   - Demographic Information: Covers gender, age range, and family status of the customers.

-  The data set includes information about:

-- Customers who left within the last month – the column is called Churn
-- Services that each customer has signed up for – phone,
-- multiple lines,
-- Internet,
-- online security,
-- online backup,
-- device protection,
-- tech support,
-- and streaming TV and movies
-- Customer account information –
-- how long they’ve been a customer,
-- contract, payment method,
-- paperless billing,
-- monthly charges,
-- and total charges
-- Demographic info about customers –
-- gender,
-- age range,
-- and if they have partners and dependents

   !wget - 0 ChurnData.csv https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/ChurnData.csv